Doctor’s Orders

 “Over my lap, please,” she said crisply.
 “Let’s not drag this out.”

 Patsy froze.
 Her legs felt oddly disconnected from her brain.
-Lowering herself over her Aunt’s lap, feeling the rough tweed skirt through her insubstantial nightie, stirred memories she’d rather not revisit.
-I'm far too grown up for this she thought, hardly able to believe what she was doing.
+The feel of her nightdress against bare skin suddenly seemed far too insubstantial.
+Lowering herself over her Aunt’s lap, feeling the rough tweed skirt through the whisper-thin linen, stirred memories she’d rather not revisit.

 “Aunt Honoria, surely we can be reasonable—”